Roenhoogland/Data-Analytics/Projects/Slice/README.md

 Additionally, analyze and visualize the impact of rainfall on order patterns.

 ### Data Sources
 - Sales data was taken from the Sitedish POS API.
-The data ran from 2023-01-01 to 2023-10-31 and did not include Mondays
+The data ran from 2023-01-01 to 2023-10-31 and did not include Mondays.
+Data not publicly available.
 - Weather(rain) data for the same time period was taken from https://www.meteoblue.com/nl/weer/historyclimate/weatherarchive/hoorn_nederland_2753638

 ### Tools